dreadfullyposh/dash/README.md

 ## What is this for?

-`Dash` is a simpple Docker Compose wrapper command used in developing applications at IFTTT.
+`Dash` is a simple Docker Compose wrapper command used in developing applications at IFTTT.

 ## The tl;dr Version